LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   capitalization or other errors.
 - Penalize replies if the requested information is obfuscated by superfluous details that make up a large part of the message.
+- Rank replies that admit to not knowing the answer below factually correct, but above factually incorrect replies.

 ### Don't: